 In this blog, we shall discuss various Ratio Analysis, the various Ratios Formulae, and their importance.
-We would look into the classification of ratios, we have explained the importance of using various ratios and the formulae of how they are calculated.
+We would look into the classification of ratios, where we have explained the importance of using various ratios and the formulae to know how they are calculated.
 To help you learn better and for the easy revisions later, you are provided here with the formulae for the ratios that we have discussed in this series.
 Let’s move on and look into Ratio Analysis – Ratios Formulae.

 |1||Current Ratio||Current Assets/Current Liabilities|